mnru/hee/README.md

 ## Life Without (Implicit) Closures

-**Bee** doesn't have nested scopes, mutable bindings, or parameter names so closures as we know them aren't meaningful.
+**Hee** doesn't have nested scopes, mutable bindings, or parameter names so closures as we know them aren't meaningful.
 However, we can exploit other features of the language to achieve similar results.